UK was ill-prepared for pandemic because resources were diverted to Brexit, ex-health chief says

 “I’m profoundly sorry for each death that has occurred.
 I also understand why, for some, it will be hard to take that apology from me,” he said.

-Earlier, members of the group COVID Families for Justice held up pictures of relatives who died in the pandemic as Hancock arrived at the inquiry in London.
+Earlier, Hancock was confronted by members of the group COVID Families for Justice who held up pictures of relatives who died in the pandemic as he arrived at the inquiry in central London.